 March 3, 2020

-The Democratic Political Party held primaries in Alabama, Arkansas, California, Colorado, Maine, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Texas, Utah, Vermont, Virginia, for Democrats Abroad and caucuses for American Samoa.
+The Democratic Political Party held primaries in Alabama, Arkansas, California, Colorado, Maine, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Texas, Utah, Vermont, and Virginia, for Democrats Abroad and caucuses for American Samoa.
 The Republican Political Party also held primaries for Alabama, Arkansas, California, Colorado, Maine, Massachusetts, Minnesota, North Carolina, Tennessee, Texas, Utah, Vermont, and Virginia.

 March 10, 2020

-The Republican Party and the Democratic Party held primaries in Idaho, Michigan, Mississippi, Missouri, Washington and caucuses in North Dakota.
+The Republican Party and the Democratic Party held primaries in Idaho, Michigan, Mississippi, Missouri, and Washington and caucuses in North Dakota.

 March 14, 2020